 - Customer Intimacy – Understanding the needs and values of that 20%.

 - Network Development – Bringing together sales, marketing, and customer support to tend to the needs of the top 20% in the best way possible.

 - Value Proposition Development – Using a combination of your Network, customer needs, and your product/service, draft the most comprehensive value proposition.
 This includes unique discounts, consultations, and doing everything to show exclusivity.

 - Managing the Relationship – When everything is set up, make sure to maintain all the interactions and offers at a steady pace.

 BVC doesn’t state that you should ignore the other 80% of your customers.
-It only implies the importance to take extra steps for the top 20%.
+It only implies the importance of taking extra steps for the top 20%.
 This ensures that your highest profit generators will continue to do so, which will eventually increase your revenue based on customer retention longevity.

 3. Payne & Frow’s Five-step Process Model

 87% of customers think businesses need to put more effort into providing a seamless customer experience to clients.